-- Have regular conversations about what your son or daughter sees.
+- Have regular conversations about what your son or daughter watches.

-Treat your creatures the same way He treats us.
+Treat your children the same way He treats us.
 God is committed to helping you save your child.
 You are not alone in this task.
-If you follow God’s plan, he will help you educate your child for Eternity.
+If you follow God’s plan, He will help you educate your child for eternity.

 If you need help in this area, do not hesitate to contact me at 4076180212.
-Similarly, if you have any comments or questions on this topic, you can do so in the comments section below.
+Similarly, if you have any comments or questions on this topic, you can write them in the comments section below.